Airbus picks planes boss Faury as next CEO to end uncertainty

 People familiar with the matter said he would not be replaced in his current role, though this did not exclude shoring up the operational management as two top industrial executives prepare to retire at the end of this year.

-The Airbus planemaking business merged with the parent group last year, but until now maintained separate figureheads.
+The Airbus planemaking business merged with the parent group last year, but until now had maintained separate figureheads.

 Faury will also need to restore morale shattered by a probe into the use of middlemen, now in its third year and which has left management sidelined as board directors pilot the inquiry.